SwitchHosts vs Locahl: Which Hosts Manager Is Better in 2026?

 February 5, 2026

 "Both are solid options.
-SwitchHosts is free which is nice, but Locahl feels more native to macOS.
+SwitchHosts is free which is nice, but Locahl feels more polished day-to-day.
 The backup feature is a lifesaver."

 February 4, 2026